 Opening Hours

-The Jewish Museum Berlin is open from Tuesday to Sunday.
+The Jewish Museum Berlin operates with open doors from Tuesday until Sunday.
 The opening hours are as follows:

 Tickets